Find out more about the projects we’re supporting through the Bradford 2025 and GiveBradford Creative Communities Fund.

 • A craft workshop with differently abled students creating artworks based on the sculptures in the cemetery.

-• Working with the children at Peel Park Primary School to create resources about the cemetery, which can be used by other schools in the district as part of the Bradford Curriculum.
+• Working with the children at Peel Park Primary School to create resources about the cemetery, which were used by other schools in the district as part of the Bradford Curriculum.

-• The creation of a pop-up ‘Death Café’ at the Lodge at Undercliffe, providing an opportunity for those of all faiths and none going though bereavement, grief and loss to work with Nicola Murray of Bradford Death Café and meet other people in similar circumstances.
+• The creation of a pop-up ‘Death Café’ at the Lodge at Undercliffe, providing an opportunity for those of all faiths and none going through bereavement, grief, and loss to work with Nicola Murray of Bradford Death Café and meet other people in similar circumstances.

 • Songwriting workshops with the Commoners Choir, creating a new choral piece about some of the key figures buried in the cemetery.